 Florida Probation Violation Attorney

-Backed by 150+ Years Collective Legal Experience
+Backed by Decades of Collective Legal Experience

 There are a variety of directions a criminal arrest can unfold in Florida, making the criminal justice system very complex and confusing.
 Once you are thrown into the criminal justice system, there are further directions an arrest, conviction, and even release may go.
 One of these directions is probation.
 Adjudication may be withheld and probation assigned, a suspect may be convicted with probation as part of the punishment, and/or probation may be in the terms of a convicted individual’s release.
 In any case, the offender must abide by the terms of their probation or else suffer the consequences which, in some cases, include going back to jail or prison.

 Once you’ve been accused of a probation violation in Florida, your goal should be to simply have the original probation order reinstated or minimally modified.
 To achieve this, you will need to retain the services of a quality Florida probation violation lawyer from Musca Law.
+We have decades of combined experience, and will work tirelessly to defend a probation violation on your behalf.

 The Complexities of the Probation System